 Challenges associated with APM

-While Application Performance Monitoring (APM) offers numerous benefits, its implementation can also present certain challenges.
+While APM offers numerous benefits, its implementation can present certain challenges.

-Choosing the right metrics that align with business goals and accurately reflect application performance can be a challenge.
+Organizations often grapple with the selection of relevant performance metrics among the vast array available.
+Determining which metrics align with business goals and accurately reflect application performance can be challenging.

 Solution